dask/dask/docs/source/delayed-best-practices.rst

    delayed_values = [dask.delayed(train)(part) for part in partitions]

-However, if you don't mind turning your dask array/dataframe into a single chunk then this is ok.
+However, if you don't mind turning your Dask array/DataFrame into a single chunk, then this is ok.

 .. code-block:: python

    dask.delayed(train)(..., y=df.sum())

 Avoid repeatedly putting large inputs into delayed calls